-Wikipedia defines Framing as information and experiences in life that alter the way we react to decisions we must make.
 If we dissect this a bit more from a non-social engineer point of view first, framing is our own personal experiences and the experiences of others that we allow into our conscience minds to alter the way we make decisions.
 An example of this is how grocery stores will put “75% lean” on a package of ground meat as opposed to “25% fat”.
 They mean the same thing but one is more appealing to the buyer and it will alter their decision to buy.

-Areas Framing is Used
+Framing Used in Politics

 Framing has long been used in politics.
 Simply the way campaigns or messages are worded can make a huge difference in the way the public perceives this message.